KxSystems/docs-v1/docs/interfaces/with-r.md

 ## Example: correlating stock price returns

-R has a built-in operation to produce a correlation matrix of aligned datasets. q does not, but one can easily be built.
+R has a built-in operation to produce a correlation matrix of aligned datasets.
+Q does not, but one can easily be built.
 In this example we will investigate different approaches for calculating the correlation of time-bucketed returns for a set of financial instruments.
 Possible approaches are: